 Grab the Meic: Terrified of Failing Exams

 Scared that your exams are going to go badly?
 Is it making you ill?
-What can you do to not worry so much about this?
 How do you stop worrying so much about it?
 A young person contacted Grab the Meic for help.

 Grab the Meic is your opportunity to ask us about anything that’s worrying you.
 We’re here to listen and give advice.
 If you want to #grabthemeic then check out this page, but remember this advice is not instant.
 If you need advice quickly then please contact the helpline.

 This article is also available in Welsh.
 I ddarllen y cynnwys yma yn Gymraeg – clicia yma.

 I’m terrified I’m going to fail all of my exams because my anxiety gives me headaches and the worst brain fog ever.
 I start crying over tiny little things and I have a constant, mind-numbing headache that stops me from taking in any of the stuff I revise.
 Also I’m already rather dumb so if I fail this year I’ll have no chance at life, which I probably won’t have anyway because my family are quite poor.

 Hi there, thanks for coming through to us here at Meic.
 I’m sorry to hear that you’re feeling so anxious about your revision and that you’re feeling negative towards yourself and what the future might hold for you.